Addiction Vs. Dependence

 Studies have found these children to be of lower socioeconomic status and to have more difficulties in social, family, and academic functioning than children with parents who did not experience substance use disorder.

-The risk of misuse and/or neglect is higher for children with parents who have substance use problems, and even those who do not experience these are at greater risk for maltreatment and child welfare involvement.
-In addition, children in these situations are often at greater risk for developing compulsive behaviors and substance use disorder themselves.
+The risk of substance misuse or neglect is higher for children with parents who have substance use problems, and even those who do not experience these challenges are at greater risk for maltreatment and child welfare involvement.
+In addition, children in these situations are often at greater risk for developing compulsive behaviors and substance use disorders themselves.

-Given the negative connotations around drug use and the way people talk about it, it can be challenging to seek help.
-Any kind of substance use problem can be an incredibly difficult thing to face for both the individual and their loved ones or family members.
+Given the negative connotations often surrounding drug use, seeking help might be challenging for some people.
+Any substance use problem can be difficult for an individual and their loved ones or family members.
 However, recovery is possible.
-The main priority to treat substance use disorder is to seek help in the first place.

-Professional treatment for substance use disorders often involves several components, since the disorder can affect so many parts of a person’s health and life.
+Professional treatment for substance use disorders often involves several components since the disorder can affect so many parts of a person’s health and life.
 Physical detoxification in a hospital may be a preliminary step for some individuals.
+Enrolling in an intensive outpatient or residential inpatient rehabilitation program or treatment center may be recommended for others.
+Mutual aid groups like Alcoholics Anonymous (AA) may also be helpful.
+For further support, one might connect with a psychiatrist or therapist to explore the psychological aspects of addiction.

 Getty/PeopleImages